Picasso, Klee, Matisse & Co.: The Berggruen Museum is home to the once private art collection of patron, Heinz Berggruen.

 Please note: Currently, only selected museums, exhibitions and institutions of the National Museums in Berlin are open to the public.
 Please inform yourself here.

 The Berggruen collection in Berlin-Charlottenburg is one of the most important art collections of classical modernism.
 Discover almost 200 impressive works by Pablo Picasso and Paul Klee.
-The Museum also presents paintings by Georges Braque and Paul Cézanne, as well as surrealist sculptures by the Italian artist Alberto Giacometti.
+The Museum also presents paintings by Georges Braque and Paul Cézanne, as well as surrealist sculptures by the Swiss artist Alberto Giacometti.
 Serving as the backdrop is one of two classical guard barracks, designed by the architect Friedrich August Stüler in the 19th-century.

 Exile and return: Heinz Berggruen and his collection